rudicarrilloypr/rudicarrilloypr/README.md

 ## 📌 Pinned Repositories

+1. [CEFIX Chatbot](https://github.com/rudicarrilloypr/fisio-clinic-app): AI-assisted physiotherapy clinic chatbot that guides users through a rule-based triage to distinguish urgency vs appointment needs, automatically routes patients to the correct branch based on body zone and availability, and allows appointment booking without login.
+Designed as an MVP focused on speed, clarity, and patient conversion.
+[Live Demo](https://cefix.netlify.app/)
+- **Built With:** Next.js 14 (App Router), React, TypeScript, Tailwind CSS, API Routes, PWA, Node.js.

-1. [Fortnite new Cosmetics](https://github.com/rudicarrilloypr/fortnite-api): web application that receives updated data from the official Fortnite API and shows the upcoming cosmetics into the game.
+2. [Fortnite new Cosmetics](https://github.com/rudicarrilloypr/fortnite-api): web application that receives updated data from the official Fortnite API and shows the upcoming cosmetics into the game.
 [Live Demo](https://fortnite-api-new.netlify.app/)
 - **Built With:** JavaScript, Webpack, HTML, CSS, Node.js, Fortnite API.

-2. [Book a Concert](https://github.com/Diegogagan2587/Book-a-concert-front-end): Prototype website where the goal is to help independent artists create their concerts or live events and people can reserve concert tickets with their own user; This project was created to test the learned skills for the final full-stack capstone project of the Microverse program.
+3. [Book a Concert](https://github.com/Diegogagan2587/Book-a-concert-front-end): Prototype website where the goal is to help independent artists create their concerts or live events and people can reserve concert tickets with their own user; This project was created to test the learned skills for the final full-stack capstone project of the Microverse program.
 [Live Demo](https://book-a-concert.onrender.com/)
 - **Built With:**
   - Front-end: React, Redux, JavaScript, HTML, CSS, Bootstrap, Node.js.
   - Back-end: Ruby on Rails, PostgreSQL, RSpec.

- 3. [Esterito Hostel](https://github.com/rudicarrilloypr/landingpage): Official site where clients or interested people can find more information about the hostel in Baja California [Live](https://esteritohostel.com/)
+4. [Esterito Hostel](https://github.com/rudicarrilloypr/landingpage): Official site where clients or interested people can find more information about the hostel in Baja California.
+[Live](https://esteritohostel.com/)
-- **Built With:** Javascript, CSS, Bootstrap, Node.js.
+- **Built With:** JavaScript, CSS, Bootstrap, Node.js.

-4. [Air Purity: MÉXICO](https://github.com/rudicarrilloypr/my-air-quality-app): mobile web application to check and provide Mexico's current air pollution quality and beautiful pictures of iconic Mexico places, coming from OpenWeather and Unsplash API.
+5. [Air Purity: MÉXICO](https://github.com/rudicarrilloypr/my-air-quality-app): mobile web application to check and provide Mexico's current air pollution quality and beautiful pictures of iconic Mexico places, coming from OpenWeather and Unsplash API.
 [Live Demo](https://airpurity-mx.netlify.app/)
 - **Built With:** React, Webpack, JavaScript, HTML, CSS, Node.js, Unsplash API, OpenWeather API.

-5. [Math Magicians](https://github.com/rudicarrilloypr/math-magicians): website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to: Make simple calculations and get motivational quotes.
+6. [Math Magicians](https://github.com/rudicarrilloypr/math-magicians): website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to make simple calculations and get motivational quotes.
 [Live Demo](https://magos-matematicos.netlify.app/)
 - **Built With:** React, JavaScript, Webpack, HTML, CSS, Node.js.

-6. [To Do List](https://github.com/rudicarrilloypr/todo-list): a basic To-Do List app.
+7. [To Do List](https://github.com/rudicarrilloypr/todo-list): a basic To-Do List app.
 SPA that allows you to add, edit, and delete tasks.
 It also allows you to mark tasks as done.
 [Live Demo](https://rudicarrilloypr.github.io/todo-list/dist/)
 - **Built With:** Webpack, JavaScript, HTML, CSS.

-7. [R&B Music World Tour](https://github.com/rudicarrilloypr/capstone-module-1): Capstone project to test the learned skills into a conference page, module based on HTML, CSS and basic JavaScript.
+8. [R&B Music World Tour](https://github.com/rudicarrilloypr/capstone-module-1): Capstone project to test the learned skills into a conference page, module based on HTML, CSS and basic JavaScript.
 This project is part of the Microverse curriculum.
 The project contains a full description of an R&B Music World Tour.
 [Live Demo](https://rudicarrilloypr.github.io/capstone-module-1/main.html)
 - **Built With:** HTML, CSS, JavaScript.

-8. [Barradas.mx](https://github.com/rudicarrilloypr/barradas-dashboard): website that allows customers to browse product catalogs, view specifications, request quotes, and make selected online purchases.
+9. [Barradas.mx](https://github.com/rudicarrilloypr/barradas-dashboard): website that allows customers to browse product catalogs, view specifications, request quotes, and make selected online purchases.
 [Live](https://www.barradas.mx/)
 - **Built With:**
-  - Front-end: Wordpress, JavaScript, HTML, CSS, Bootstrap, Node.js.
+  - Front-end: WordPress, JavaScript, HTML, CSS, Bootstrap, Node.js.

 ## 📈 GitHub Stats